msalemor/azure-apim-networking/README.md

 - DDOS on Public IP
 - WAF on AppGW and can do SSL offloading or end-to-end encryption
 - APIM deployed to VNET subnet obtains private IP
+- Internal or external access to the APIs over the AppGw
 - Communication to APIs can be over private IPs to internal services or public endpoints
+- Traffic from internet to Azure backed APIs flows all internally over the Azure backbone

 ### Reference